Small Business Interview: Nora Gardner, Nora Gardner NYC

 Do you have any special training?

-I have taken sewing, pattern making and draping -- and I have studied textiles; however I am not an expert in any of these fields.
+I have taken sewing, pattern making, and draping -- and I have studied textiles; however, I am not an expert in any of these fields.
 I know enough to convey my ideas in very clear detail to pattern makers -- this is essential in order to create the exact garment you wish to exist.
-Along the way, I heave learned a lot about merchandising, sales, marketing and branding from mentors and advisors.
+Along the way, I have learned a lot about merchandising, sales, marketing and branding from mentors and advisors.

 In school, the only real business class I took was accounting, which I think everyone should take regardless of their career path.
 Understanding what my market wants and knowing how to run a business is my real skill set.